Blood Red Sky: Release

 Blood Red Sky was released on 23 July 2021 by Netflix.
 It is one of the 71 original films that Netflix would release in 2021, being part of a strategy that intends to release at least one new film every week.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 24 reviews, with an average rating of 6.5/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 32 reviews, with an average rating of 6.5/10.
 The website's critics consensus reads, "Blood Red Sky makes the most of its high-concept vampire story, delivering a fast-paced treat for genre enthusiasts."
-Conversely, the audience consensus reads, "Blood Red Sky has a great idea for a horror movie, even if it's quite a bit slower than its cool setup might suggest."
+The audience consensus reads, "Blood Red Sky has a great idea for a horror movie, even if it's quite a bit slower than its cool setup might suggest."
 On Metacritic, the film has a weighted average score of 43 out of 100, based on six critics, indicating "mixed or average reviews".
+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.

+IndieWire, placing it among their list of "the 25 Scariest Movies on Netflix," writes that the movie "gets more mileage out of its 'vampires on a plane' story than it had any right to.
+While the German hijacking thriller may never get as gory as its wild logline suggests, it makes up for it with enough psychological drama to make for a highly entertaining viewing.
+While the idea sounds like pure camp, it takes itself more seriously than one might think and delivers some real scares in the process."

 Audience viewership

-Netflix reported the film was watched by 50 million members over its first four weeks of release, making it the most successful German original title to date.
+Netflix reported the film was watched by 50 million subscribers over its first four weeks of release, making it the most successful German original title to date.